Qwak Model Anatomy

 clf.fit(X, y)

-Below, we show the default (and the recommended) structure of a model project.
+Below, we show the default and recommended structure of a model project on JFrog ML.

 qwak_based_model/

-First, we will generate the directory structure for our Qwak-based model as described above.
+First, we will generate the directory structure for our JFrog ML-based model.

 To do so, you can use the following command: